 About these procedures

-There are several common genital deformities that can negatively affect a woman’s self-esteem, physical comfort, and hinder sexual function.
+There are several common genital deformities that can negatively affect a woman’s self-esteem, physical comfort, and sexual function.
 Plastic surgery procedures are available that can successfully improve the appearance of the female genital region, correct issues that cause physical discomfort, and improve the sexual aspect of a woman’s life.
-These procedures are generally performed under a local anesthetic with intravenous sedation in the privacy of a full-scale operating room in an office surgical center.
+These procedures are generally performed under a local anesthetic with intravenous sedation in the privacy of a full-scale operating room in an office surgical center setting.
 Some of the common deformities that women look to plastic surgery to correct include the following:

 Excessive or Hypertrophic Labia Minora

 Over-sized labia minora can be reduced surgically, utilizing a plastic surgery procedure called a labiaplasty.
 This procedure, carefully performed, provides a normal appearance and eliminates the problems of discomfort and chafing.
 The risks are low, and healing is rapid.
+We do not recommend the V-wedge resection technique.
+This will be explained to you when you come in for your consultation.

 Hypertrophic (too much) Labia Minora